 Types of Prompts

 As seen, the use of prompts are hints, or better aids, meant to increases the likelihood of a behavior.
-Most prompts come directly from the trainer and there are different categories.
+Most prompts come directly from the trainer (they are trainer-mediated) and there are different categories.
 What are examples of some prompts in dog training?
 Several examples are listed in the book “How Dogs Learn” by Mary R. Burch and Jon S. Bailey.

 If you encourage your dog to jump over an obstacle by pointing, the pointing hand gesture is a gestural prompt.

 If you jump over the obstacle yourself first to show your dog what to do, (this might be worthy of trying since turns out dogs are pretty good in mimicking our behaviors a study says) you are using a modeling prompt.